-Poets' Café returns on Friday 12 March at 8pm - once again online until South Street can welcome the night back.
-This month's guests is Robert Seatter, a multiple award-winning, much published poet whose work has appeared in many publications, magazines, on TV and radio, and even the London buses.
-Your hosts this month are Reading's own dynamic duo of Zannah Kearns and Vic Pickup.
+Poets' Café returns on Friday 14 May at 8pm - once again online until South Street can welcome the night back.
+This month's guest is Hilary Hares, who runs poetry workshops for causes she supports and has been fortunate to be widely published both in print and online.
+Your host this month is Susan Utting.
 See our event page for details on how to attend the Zoom event.

 Club F.O.D. was initially formed to provide a regular and accessible dedicated safe space for the LGBTQ+ community and used to put on regular monthly nights at The Bla Bla.
 Now a charity in their own right, they've ramped up their online offering and are currently running a number of regular virtual events for the LGBTQ+ community and all its allies during lockdown, including:

 - Mondays 8pm - FOD Bods Quiz Night